Victor Ivan: Insurrection

-The other was on the History of JVP and 1971 Insurrection.
-In that he claims that the prevailing discriminatory caste system in the Sri Lankan society had been an important contributory factor in the 1971 insurrection.
-Later, he wrote another book titled "Social background of Youth Rebels of Sri Lanka" in which he argues that the caste system, apart from being a major factor in the youth insurrections in the Sinhala South, has equally become a crucial factor in the youth insurrections triggered by the Tamil youths in the North as well.
-This is a new dimension that Victor Ivan has added to the intellectual stock of reflective analyses of the social issues of Sri Lanka.
+The other was on the History of the JVP and the 1971 Insurrection.
+In that he claimed that the prevailing discriminatory caste system in Sri Lankan society had been an important contributory factor to the 1971 insurrection.
+Later, he wrote another book titled "Social background of Youth Rebels of Sri Lanka" in which he argued that the caste system, apart from being a major factor in the youth insurrections in the Sinhala South, had equally become a crucial factor in the youth insurrections triggered by Tamil youths in the North as well.
+This is a new dimension that Victor Ivan added to the intellectual stock of reflective analyses of the social issues of Sri Lanka.

-Until then the society in general, and even the social scientists, considered caste a taboo and an issue not to be discussed openly.
-The insights that he made persistently on this subject has eventually resulted in the social scientists in Sri Lanka too, sharing his view and admitting that the caste constitutes an important factor affecting the social crisis the country is faced today.
-The report submitted by the Presidential Commission appointed in 1990, pursuant to the suppression of the second JVP insurrection in 1989, to investigate into the factors that had caused the youth insurrections admitted that the caste system had played a crucial role in the Sinhala and Tamil youth uprisings.
+Until then, society in general, and even the social scientists, considered caste a taboo and an issue not to be discussed openly.
+The insights that he made persistently on this subject eventually resulted in the social scientists in Sri Lanka too, sharing his view and admitting that the caste constitutes an important factor affecting the social crisis the country is faced with today.
+The report submitted by the Presidential Commission appointed in 1990, pursuant to the suppression of the second JVP insurrection in 1989, to investigate the factors that had caused the youth insurrections admitted that the caste system had played a crucial role in the Sinhala and Tamil youth uprisings.

 Ivan in his book "Pansale Viplawaya" published in Sinhala in 2009, which has been translated into English titled "Revolt in the Temple-The Buddhist Revival up to Gangodawila Some Thera –" has made an in-depth analysis of this proposition explaining the impact of caste discrimination on Buddhist political trends that emerge intermittently in Sri Lanka.
-In another book written by him on "Caste, Family & Politics" Ivan makes a deep analysis on how the caste system has impacted on politics of Sri Lanka since of independence to date.
+In another book written by him on "Caste, Family & Politics" Ivan makes a deep analysis on how the caste system has impacted the politics of Sri Lanka since independence to date.